Legal PBA Philippine Cup Betting Guide

 Locally, Philippines sports betting is available to residents only at land-based domestic operators.
 Domestic online betting is not allowed.
 However, the Philippines government has declared that it is not illegal for PH residents and citizens to wager with sportsbooks located offshore, so long as they are legitimately licensed and are reputable operations.

-Many of the sites listed on this page accept Philippine residents aged 18 and up, and they all have plenty of Philippine Cup odds and other basketball betting action to choose from.
+Many of the sites listed on this page accept Philippines residents aged 18 and up, and they all have plenty of Philippine Cup odds and other basketball betting action to choose from.

 Note: While PAGCOR – the Philippine Amusement and Gaming Corporation – allows online sports betting via its licensed POGO operators, these are not able to accept PH customers.
 Thus, Filipino punters can only legally bet on the PBA online via the sites listed here.